-- Are there brochures, pamphlets, posters, and other information for LGBTQ people and services?
+- Are there brochures, pamphlets, posters, and other information for LGBTQIA+ people and services?

 - Does the doctor need an approval letter from a psychiatrist to prescribe gender-affirming therapy?

-- What services does the doctor offer that specifically address the needs of LGBTQ people?
+- What services does the doctor offer that specifically address the needs of LGBTQIA+ people?

 - If you correct the doctor or a staff member when they make a mistake, do they apologize and listen to you?